Doxense/foundationdb-dotnet-client/README.md

 // Connect to the db "DB" using the default cluster file using (var db = await Fdb.OpenAsync())
 {
-    // we will use a "Test" subspace to isolate our test data var location = db.Partition("Test");
+    // we will use a "Test" directory to isolate our test data var location = await db.Directory.CreateOrOpenAsync("Test", token);

     // we need a transaction to be able to make changes to the db
     // note: production code should use "db.WriteAsync(..., token)" instead